 What is the moving average indicator and what is its use

 Usually, to analyze price changes in financial markets, analysts use the moving average index.
 This indicator is one of the most important tools that traders examine in new or classic styles of technical analysis.
-If you also intend to buy and sell digital currency , the most common term you should be familiar with is moving origin.
+If you also intend to buy and sell digital currency, the most common term you should be familiar with is moving origin.
 In the rest of this article, stay with us to learn the settings and how to work with the moving average indicator.

-What is moving average?
+What is the moving average?

 A moving average is a technical indicator that reflects price action and movement.
 Thus, market analysts and investors use it to determine the direction of a trend and examine support/resistance to generate trading signals.
 This indicator summarizes the data points of a currency over a specific time period and divides by the number of data points to arrive at an average.
 Because it is constantly recalculated based on the latest price data, it is called a moving average.